Extensions of invariant random orders on groups: A non-extendable partial invariant order on

 The acronyms wml and sml stand for weakly and strongly much larger, respectively. \end{definition} These definitions are tailored for our current proof.
-Of course, similar definitions can be given when $a,b$ are not assumed to be a-priori positive, or when they fail to commute.
-Note also that this definition looks only at the dynamic past $\Phi_{\prec}(e)$ at the identity.
+Similar definitions make sense in much more general settings: $\Gamma$ could be a general countable group, $\ord1$ any $\Gamma$-invariant partial order.
+Note that this definition looks only at the dynamic past $\Phi_{\prec}(e)$ at the identity.

 That $a$ be much larger than $b$ should entail inside the $a,b$-plane that the line $U$ separating the positive and negative elements has to come very close to the $b$-axis.
 The stronger notion above, requires $U$ to be at a bounded distance from the $b$-axis.
 The weak notion requires $U$ to be eventually closer to the $b$-axis than any linear line with a finite slope.
 The $\pm$ superscript represents whether this closeness is measured along the positive and negative directions of the $b$-axis.
 It is quite possible for an order to exhibit completely different behavior in these two regions.
 Indeed if $P$ is the positive qudrant without zero, then every order $\prec \in \Ext(\ord1)$ with the property that $P \subset \Psi_{\prec}(\overline{0}) \subset P-v$ for some positive $v \in \Z^2$ will in fact satisfy $\prec \in \sml{+}(a,b) \cap \sml{+}(b,a)$.
 So that this latter set is far from being empty.
 For invariant orders all four notions above coincide and contain exactly one order in $\Ext(\ord1)$ - the lexicographic order.